Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 EOS Remote for focussing the camera and figuring out the camara settings. <br>
 Adobe photoshop.

+## Growing ferns

+Growing the photographic specimens is one of the trickiest parts of this project.
+The <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/GrowingFerns.md"> protocol</a> that I am using is described.

 ## Installation, Maintenance and Testing Guide